instructorc/CSPT342_Web_Application/README.md

 ## Deliverable 1 (10 Points)
-For this deliverable, you will need to modify the readme file (make sure to save these instructions in another location) that you are currently reading and address the following items below using a variety of permissible markdown syntax.
+For this deliverable, you will need to modify the readme file and add responses to the questions below. that you are currently reading and address the following items below using a variety of permissible markdown syntax.

 - Provide your name or the team's name
 - Name of the application